beatnik-ditty/advent-of-node/libs/solver/solver/README.md

 The function will be passed the puzzle input as a string, and the part (1 or 2) as a number.
 Your solution should be returned from the initial function as either a string or number.
 Anything more complicated may not render in the React App.

+Each time a solution is run, it is spun up on its own Node worker thread.Any variables defined in the root scope of the file (i.e., outside the solver function) will not persist between runs of your solution, so you are free to organize a solution any way you want without multiple runs interfering with each other.

 For algorithms, data structures, etc. that you plan to reuse, implement them in the helper library under `solver/helpers/src/lib` and export them using the library's `index.ts`.
 Anything you export there can be imported here using the `@aon/solver-helper` path.

 As you're developing a solution, you can specify custom inputs in the client using a basic filesystem that saves inputs to the database.
 "Run" will send your current input to the solver and return an answer.
 I included a few more features as well, including: